-- 101. Departments shall notify the Union of proposed personal services contracts a. ("PSCs") where such services could potentially be performed by represented At the time the City issues a Request for Proposals classifications. ("RFP")/Request for Qualifications ("RFQ"), or thirty (30) days prior to the submission of a PSC request to the Department of Human Resources and/or the Civil Service Commission, whichever occurs first, the City shall notify the Union of any PSC(s), including a copy of the draft PSC summary form, where such services could potentially be performed by represented classifications. - If the Union and member of the Public Employees' Committee of the San b.
-Francisco Labor Council ("PEC") wishes to meet with a department over a proposed PSC for services that could potentially be performed by represented classifications, the Union must make its request to the appropriate department within two (2) weeks after the Union's receipt of the department's notice. - Discussions shall include, but not be limited to, possible alternatives to c. contracting or subcontracting and whether the department staff has the expertise and/or facilities to perform the work.
-Upon request by the Union, the City shall make available for inspection any and all pertinent background and/or documentation relating to the service contemplated to be contracted out. - In order to ensure that the parties are fully able to discuss their concerns d. regarding particular proposed contracts, the City agrees that it will take all appropriate steps to ensure that parties (excluding the Board of Supervisors and other boards and commissions) who are responsible for the contractingout decision(s) are present at the meeting(s) referenced in paragraph 102.
+96. 1. possible alternatives to contracting or subcontracting; 97.
+2. questions regarding current and intended levels of service; 98.
+3. questions regarding the Controller's certification pursuant to Charter Section 10.104; 99.
+4. questions relating to possible excessive overhead in the City's administrative-supervisory/worker ratio; and 100.
+5. questions relating to the effect on individual worker productivity by providing labor saving devices; 101.
+The City agrees that it will take all appropriate steps to insure the presence at d. said meetings of those officers and employees (excluding the Board of Supervisors) of the City who are responsible in some manner for the decision to contract so that the particular issues may be fully explored by the Union and the City.
+2. Personal Services Contracts 102.
+Departments shall notify the Union of proposed personal services contracts a. ("PSCs") where such services could potentially be performed by represented At the time the City issues a Request for Proposals classifications. ("RFP")/Request for Qualifications ("RFQ"), or thirty (30) days prior to the submission of a PSC request to the Department of Human Resources and/or the Civil Service Commission, whichever occurs first, the City shall notify the Union of any PSC(s), including a copy of the draft PSC summary form, where such services could potentially be performed by represented classifications.
+103. If the Union and member of the Public Employees' Committee of the San b.
+Francisco Labor Council ("PEC") wishes to meet with a department over a proposed PSC for services that could potentially be performed by represented classifications, the Union must make its request to the appropriate department within two (2) weeks after the Union's receipt of the department's notice.
+104. Discussions shall include, but not be limited to, possible alternatives to c. contracting or subcontracting and whether the department staff has the expertise and/or facilities to perform the work.
+Upon request by the Union, the City shall make available for inspection any and all pertinent background and/or documentation relating to the service contemplated to be contracted out.